Trump campaign sues to block mail-in ballot rule changes

 The state elections board’s new guidance to county boards means residents won’t be forced to start over from scratch in casting votes if a witness fails to sign or provide an address on the envelope containing their absentee ballot.
 The guidance means that the ballot now won’t be considered “spoiled,” and the voter will be sent an affidavit to sign to rectify the problem.

 Issues with deficient witness information on mail-in ballots have disproportionately affected Black voters.
-Ballots cast by African Americans account for about 43 percent of those classified as having incomplete witness information, according to state elections data.
+Ballots cast by African Americans account for about 43 percent of those classified as having incomplete witness information, according to state elections data earlier in the week.
 Yet Black residents account for 16 percent of overall ballots returned.